Bivurnum/decomps-resources/beginners_guide/INTRODUCTION.md

 [Here is an overview](https://github.com/pret/pokeemerald/wiki/Why-should-I-use-this-over-binary-hacking) of the differences between the two hacking methods and the advantages of using a decomp over binary hacking (by LOuroboros).

 This guide is mostly informed by information I have stumbled into over time, as well as my own personal experiences.
-If anyone has anything to contribute to this guide, please do!
-Make sure to credit the appropriate people if you are using/linking to the work of others.
-And identify yourself as a contributor if you like.

-You can contact me ([on pokecommunity](https://www.pokecommunity.com/conversations/add?to=Bivurnum) or [on Reddit](https://www.reddit.com/user/Bivurnum/)) if you have any questions about the decomps.
+If anyone has any suggestions for additions or changes to this guide, please send me a message [on pokecommunity](https://www.pokecommunity.com/conversations/add?to=Bivurnum) or [on Reddit](https://www.reddit.com/user/Bivurnum/).
+You can also contact me if you have any questions about the decomps.
 I'm no expert, but I'm happy to help however I can.